noamhoffer/academic-kickstart/content/home/research.md

 - “Mendelssohn’s Unique Proof for the Existence of God”
   - Israeli Philosophical Association Conference, Bar-Ilan, 13 Feb 2019
   - 2021 APA Pacific Division Meeting, online 5-10 Apr 2021
+  - Berlin-Hamburg Workshop in Early-Modern Philosophy, 12-13 May 2022
 - “The Critique of the Power of Judgment as the ‘True Apology’ to Leibniz”
   * North American Kant Society Eastern Study Group, Columbia University NYC, May 4-5 2018
   * Leuven Kant Conference, KU Leuven, May 31-Jun 1 2018